s7relok/bluRRed-firefox/README.md

   3. Confirm the option is set to **true**

-  4. Search for `gfx.webrender.all`
+  4. Search for `layers.acceleration.force-enabled`

   5. Confirm the option is set to **true**

+  6. Search for `gfx.webrender.all`

+  7. Confirm the option is set to **true**

-  6. Enable transparency/blur in your compositor
+  8. Enable transparency/blur in your compositor